will-hanlen/capsulate/progress_log.md

 I feel like I'm reaching diminishing returns working on the front end.
 I can continue to make it prettier forever, but that doesn't change the fact that the app doesn't do anything yet...
 I need to build a way to upload entries and save them in the cloud.
 The problem is that I don't have much experience with connecting databases.
 I'm currently going through the MongoDB University Intro course.
 Hopefully that doesn't take more than a few days.

+## Success with MongoDB

+22 Sept 2020

+There is now a real backend hooked up to a real database.
+You can do normal CRUD operations on entries.
+However as of right now I can't yet handle image upload.
+In order to keep things simple, I think I will just allow a url upload so that I don't have to host any images myself.
+That's not ideal but it will work.